locallyoptimistic/LocallyOptimistic/content/post/career-ladders-part-1.md

 - **I'm not a manager, so I can't create a ladder for myself even if I want one.** That's true, it isn't your job to create the career ladder even though the ladder is valuable, and that makes it [glue work](https://www.locallyoptimistic.com/post/glue-work/).
 In Part 3 of this series, I'll share some light weight ways to get more explicit guidance on growth from your manager even if you don't have a career ladder.

 ## Great, How Do I Build It?
 Crafting a thoughtful career ladder takes time, but I think is one of the the most valuable management tools I have.
-Next week I'll be back with more detail on how to craft a ladder that reflects your priorities, builds internal alignment, and retains enough flexibility to evolve with your team.
-In the meantime, I would love to hear more about your experience with career ladders - do you have one?
+[Part 2](https://www.locallyoptimistic.com/post/career-ladders-part-2/) covers more detail on how to craft a ladder that reflects your priorities, builds internal alignment, and retains enough flexibility to evolve with your team.
+I would love to hear more about your experience with career ladders - do you have one?
 Do you ever actually look at it?
 Send me an [email](mailto:caitlinmoorman@gmail.com) or come have a chat in our [Slack channel](https://www.locallyoptimistic.com/community/)!